ofasgard/ungoliant/README.md

 ## Building

-Ungoliant doesn't have any external dependencies besides Go itself.
+Ungoliant has the following dependencies:

+- golang.org/x/net/html

 To build it, just do:

 ```shell
 $ git clone https://github.com/ofasgard/ungoliant